The Mark of Zorro chapter 35 The clash of blades again

 Señor Zorro’s face became more stern.
 His blade shot in again and came out dripping red.
 The comandante gasped and slipped to the floor.

-“You have slain him!” the cried.
+“You have slain him!” the governor cried.
 “You have taken his life, wretch!”

 “Ha!
 I trust so!
 The thrust was through the heart, excellency!
 He never will insult a señorita again!”